Overcoming: With Truth, Humour, Wisdom

 In the first seven chapters of Acts we learn about the establishment of Christ’s Church, built through the Holy Spirit to bring unity, to equip godly leaders, to prayerfully give witness to the advance of the Good News of the Kingdom.
 We should examine what this means for God’s people corporately, what it means for God’s ordained leaders, and what it means for God’s people individually.
 We must open our ears to hear a message about our beautiful King Jesus, filling those who do have ears to hear with encouragement and boldness.

 Someone I know said, “I’m just too tired.
 People are too mean, too selfish, too close minded.
 I can’t change it, but I can’t ignore it.
 And it literally hurts, in all places.
 I need a break.”
-All I could say in the moment was, “Too true.
+All I could say in the moment was, “Too true”.

-Thanks for posting. 🙂 The Babylon Bee is one of the great sources of satire in the world today!
+Thanks for posting.
+The Babylon Bee is one of the great sources of satire in the world today!
 And as usual, they have an interesting take.
-Also as usual, they take a pretty strong (and mostly fair) swipe at the typical American church… in this case rebuking what passes for contemporary worship music in many circles today.
+Also as usual, they take a pretty strong (and mostly fair) swipe at the typical American church – in this case rebuking what passes for contemporary worship music in many circles today.

 The article’s joke continues with the mention of Metallica’s “Master of Puppets”.
 This is really a song about drug addiction, rather than theology.
 Yet, not jokingly, it does capture the pain and destruction that comes from seeking satisfaction in unsatisfying things.
-It would actually become a somewhat more robust biblical song if the lyrics also pointed to a solution, rather than just a problem.
+It’d actually become a somewhat more robust biblical song if the lyrics also pointed to a solution, rather than just a problem.

 Megadeth’s “Symphony of Destruction” includes the words “mortal”, “god”, and “heavens”.
 That’s all that can be said about the theological substance of this song, I believe.
 So, to quote all the political pundits on cable TV, “There’s no there there.
 It’s a total nothing burger.”